Xei-pher/xei-pher/README.md

 ### Hi there 👋

 ### 🌱 I'm a BS Information Technology Graduate from De La Salle University with hands-on experience in web and mobile development, networking, and project management, with knowledge of IT Security best practices.
 Passionate about leveraging technology to solve real-world problems.
 Skilled in HTML/CSS, JavaScript, Python, and other web development frameworks.

+With three internships in the field, I'm passionate about securing systems and exploring emerging threats in cybersecurity.

+I'm looking to enter the field full-time and contribute to a secure digital future.
 <!--

 **Xei-pher/xei-pher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: